 We love the rich taste of brown sugar replacement in this cookie, but you can of course use any sweetener that measures 1:1 for sugar.

 We always use finely ground almond flour as the base for most of our baked good recipes.

 Coconut flour is very drying, so a small amount helped in this recipe because of all the moisture from the pumpkin puree.
 The drying nature of coconut flour helps soak up extra moisture and hold the cookie together.
 We haven't tested this recipe with a 100% coconut flour base, so we cannot recommend a proper substitute at this time.
 Sorry!

-Here’s Some More Of Our Favorite Keto Pumpkin Recipes:
+More Keto Pumpkin Recipes: